Managing a completely remote team has to be based on trust, organization and well-established processes, which we talk about regularly.

 Big companies and corporations make it clear with employees around what would result in gross misconduct and getting fired vs lesser issues.
 A tricky subject for sure but one that it’s much better to be clear in your own mind in advance.

-By having good foundations like this you will decrease the chances of issues with your team that in the worst case may result in you needing to fire anyone, and even if it does come to you needing to let someone go, you will know that good foundations were in place and clear expectations were set.
+By having good foundations like this you will decrease the chances of issues with your team that in the worst case may result in you needing to fire anyone, and even if it does come to you needing to let someone go, you will know those good foundations were in place and clear expectations were set.

 It’s far better than you realizing you need to let someone go, but you didn’t have clear expectations in place from the start.